alvachien/achihui/docs/ui_development_ut.md

     ]
 ```

-### Error: Can't bind to 'routerLink' since it isn't a known property of 'a'.
+### Error: Can't bind to 'routerLink' since it isn't a known property of 'a'

 Using the common defined Directive ```RouterLinkDirectiveStub``` as the Stub, and include that Directive class in the declaration section.

 ```typescript
 import { HttpLoaderTestFactory, RouterLinkDirectiveStub } from '../../../testing';
 ```

 Then,

 ```typescript
       declarations: [
         RouterLinkDirectiveStub,